Arnold-n/P1P2MQTT/doc/HomeAssistant.md

 ##### HC_UI

-Simulates functions of the auxiliary controller
+Simulates functions of the auxiliary controller.

 | Function                                 | Description
 |:-----------------------------------------|:----------------------------------------------------------|